minibikini/pleroma/docs/installation/alpine_linux_en.md

 sudo cp /opt/pleroma/installation/pleroma.nginx /etc/nginx/conf.d/pleroma.conf
 ```

 * Before starting nginx edit the configuration and change it to your needs.
-You must change change `server_name` and the paths to the certificates.
+You must change `server_name` and the paths to the certificates.
 You can use `nano` (install with `apk add nano` if missing).

 ```
 server {